Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 - Sending and processing commands

-  You can [send a command](#sending-and-processing-commands) to the server from the client side, and then process the command on the server side.
+  You can [send a command](#sending-and-processing-commands) to the server from the client side and then process the command on the server side.

 - Sending and processing commands to receive replies

-  You can [send a command](#sending-and-processing-commands-to-receive-replies) to the server from the client side, and then process the command on the server side.
+  You can [send a command](#sending-and-processing-commands-to-receive-replies) to the server from the client side and then process the command on the server side.

-  You can [send a reply of the command](#to-send-the-reply-of-completed-command-on-the-server-side) to the client from the server side, and then receive the reply on the client side.
+  You can [send a reply of the command](#to-send-the-reply-of-completed-command-on-the-server-side) to the client from the server side and then receive the reply on the client side.

   > **Note**
   >